HITB-CyberWeek/hitbsecconf-ctf-2023/vuln_images/README.md

 # building environment.
 #
 # All paths here are relative to the folder contained deploy.yaml, so you can write
-# ./build.sh it build.sh is in the same folder as deploy.yaml.
+# ./build.sh if build.sh is in the same folder as deploy.yaml.
 scripts:
   # First command: build_outside_vm
   # This command will be run outside the target VM.
 Here you can compile you code,